scrapy/scrapy/docs/topics/spiders.rst

    .. method:: parse_start_url(response, **kwargs)

       This method is called for each response produced for the URLs in the spider's ``start_urls`` attribute.
-It allows to parse the initial responses and must return either an :ref:`item object <topics-items>`, a :class:`~scrapy.Request`
+It allows the initial responses to be parsed and must return either an :ref:`item object <topics-items>`, a :class:`~scrapy.Request`
       object, or an iterable containing any of them.